On a Sunbeam

-On a Sunbeam is a science fiction webcomic, by American cartoonist Tillie Walden.
-It was later released as a graphic novel.
+On a Sunbeam is a science fiction webcomic, later released as a graphic novel, by American cartoonist Tillie Walden.
 Set in a spacefaring science fiction world, the plot follows the development of the protagonist Mia, who joins the crew of the maintenance ship Aktis and attempts to reconnect with a lost love.
 It was nominated for the 2017 Eisner Award for Best Digital Comic and the graphic novel won the 2018 Los Angeles Times Book Prize.

 Plot

 The story is set in outer space that has been colonized by humanity via fish-like spaceships.
 In addition to other planets, mankind has colonized island-like asteroids and constructed moving, foundation-less buildings.

 The story is told non-linearly; a series of flashbacks relating to the protagonist, Mia, are presented concurrently with present events.